tazorax/goplaxt/README.md

 ### Contributing

-This repository is a fork from [this public archive](https://github.com/XanderStrike/goplaxt).
+This repository is a fork from [this public archive](https://github.com/XanderStrike/goplaxt), and from [Viscerous one](https://github.com/Viscerous/goplaxt).

 ### License